The Lawyers Clearinghouse provides a unique opportunity for corporate, tax and real estate attorneys to apply their expertise on a pro bono basis.

 If you are interested in doing pro bono work for nonprofit organizations through the Clearinghouse, please contact our Legal Referral Director, Machiko Sano Hewitt by email, or at 617.778.1954.

 Helping the Homeless

-Our Legal Clinic for the Homeless program provides legal assistance to the homeless at six shelters.
-We partner with volunteer lawyers from law firms and corporate legal departments including Boston Scientific Corporation; Brown Rudnick; Choate Hall & Stewart; FM Global; Goulston & Storrs; Hinshaw & Culbertson; Liberty Mutual; Locke Lord; Mintz Levin; Nixon Peabody; Nolan Sheehan Patten; Ropes & Gray; State Street; and WilmerHale.
+Our Legal Clinic for the Homeless program provides legal assistance to the homeless at eight shelter locations.
+We partner with volunteer lawyers from law firms and corporate legal departments including Boston Scientific Corporation; Brown Rudnick; Choate Hall & Stewart; FM Global; Goulston & Storrs; Hinshaw & Culbertson; Liberty Mutual; Locke Lord; Mintz Levin; Morgan Lewis; Nixon Peabody; Nolan Sheehan Patten; Ropes & Gray; State Street; and WilmerHale.

 Lawyers are also invited to join our Legal Clinic Panel, composed of volunteer attorneys that handle pro bono cases with the assistance of the Clearinghouse’s resources and mentoring capacity.

 If you are interested in doing pro bono work through the Legal Clinic for the Homeless program or would like to join the Legal Clinic Panel, please contact Legal Clinic Director, Mia Friedman, by email, or at 617.778.2082.

 The Access to Justice Fellows Program pairs lawyers who are retired or transitioning to retirement with non-profit and legal services organizations to provide critical assistance to underserved individuals and community and public interest groups.